RemigijusGricius/RemigijusGricius/README.md

 # Hi there 👋, I'm Remigijus Gricius!
 📊 Aspiring Data Analyst | 🎓 Student at Turing College | 💡 Problem Solver
-🌍 Based in Vilnius, Lithuania
+🌍 Based in Kaunas, Lithuania

 ## 🌟 About Me

-🔍 I'm a data enthusiast with a strong background in production planning and a passion for numbers and analytics.
-My journey began in the fresh and frozen food industry and the medical industry, where I utilized data to drive decision-making and optimize processes.
-With extensive experience in Lean principles, problem-solving methods like Fishbone, A3, KATA, and 5WHY, as well as project management and continuous improvement, I’ve developed a robust analytical skill set.
+🔍 I'm a data enthusiast with a background in production planning and a passion for analytics.
+My journey began in the food and medical industries, using data to drive decisions and optimize processes.
+I have experience in Lean principles, problem-solving methods like Fishbone, A3, KATA, and 5WHY, as well as project management and continuous improvement.

 ## 📚 My Journey

-Starting as a production planner, I always found myself gravitating towards data and numbers.
-I loved working with Excel, learning new techniques, and creating innovative solutions.
-This passion led me to pursue further education at Turing College, where I’ve honed my skills in SQL, BigQuery, PowerBI, and Python.
-My studies have equipped me with the ability to conduct Cohort Analysis, Funnels, RFM, CLV, A/B Testing, and more.
+Starting as a production planner, I was drawn to data and numbers, loving Excel and learning new techniques.
+This passion led me to Turing College, where I honed skills in SQL, BigQuery, PowerBI, and Python, focusing on Cohort Analysis, Funnels, RFM, CLV, A/B Testing, and more.

 ## 🚀 Current Focus

-At Turing College, I’m mastering Python and its applications in data analytics.
-I’m driven by the excitement of tackling complex problems and providing actionable business insights.
-I’m always eager to learn and improve, constantly seeking new knowledge and skills to enhance my expertise.
+At Turing College, I’m mastering Python for data analytics.
+I thrive on tackling complex problems and providing actionable insights.
+I’m committed to continuous learning and skill enhancement.

 ## 🎯 Future Goals

-I am actively seeking opportunities in data analysis roles across various sectors, with a keen interest in product analysis.
-My goal is to leverage my analytical mindset and technical acumen to drive strategic decision-making and contribute to business success.
+Seeking data analysis roles across various sectors, with an interest in product analysis.
+My aim is to leverage my analytical skills to drive strategic decision-making and contribute to business success.

 ## 📧 Get in Touch